Evidlo/prelim/main.typ

         // image("figures/discretization_err_nfi.png"),

-    In summary, the above analysis suggests that a science pixel resolution of 100×50 pixels and hydrogen density resolution of 200 radial bins during retrieval, while 500 radial bins are necessary during simulation ..... #rt([FIXME])
+    In summary, the above analysis suggests that a science pixel resolution of 100×50 pixels and hydrogen density resolution of 200 radial bins during retrieval, while 500 radial bins are necessary during simulation.

     === Reconstruction Model Parameters